soumyaGhoshh/drupal-custom-event-register-module/README.md

 ### Architecture
 - **Form API**: Custom cascading AJAX callbacks for dynamic field updates.
 - **Mail API**: Integrated `hook_mail` for transactional user and admin notifications.
+    - *Logic*: Notifications are triggered upon successful database insertion.
+A personalized confirmation is sent to the registrant, and an optional alert is sent to the admin email configured in 'Global Settings'.
 - **Database**: Custom schema implementation via `hook_schema`.
+- **Validation Logic**:
+    - *Duplicates*: Checks existing records (Email + Date) to prevent multiple registrations.
+    - *Sanitization*: Regex filters (`/[^a-zA-Z0-9\s.\-,]/`) ensure no malicious characters in text fields.
+    - *Integrity*: Server-side validation ensures a valid `event_id` is present before processing.

 ### Database Access
 To inspect the underlying relational data in your local environment: